-This is the 21st asset-backed bond issued by Sarwa Securitization Company S.A.E.
-(SSC) and the first securitization of real estate receivables originated by Palm Hills Development.
-The portfolio of real estate receivables has been originated by 6 companies - Palm Hills Development and 5 of its subsidiaries.
+This is the 25th asset-backed bond issued by Sarwa Securitization Company S.A.E.
+(SSC) and the second securitization of real estate receivables originated by Palm Hills Development.
+The portfolio of real estate receivables has been originated by three companies - Palm Hills Development and two of its subsidiaries.
 The securitized assets represent a static pool of real estate receivables stemming from the sale of newly constructed residential properties to individual customers.
-Approximately 68% of the receivables are related to first home units, while the remaining contracts represent holiday homes.
-The installment-sale contracts have been originated over the period between April 2007 and May 2016.
+Approximately 72% of the receivables are related to first home units, while the remaining contracts represent holiday homes.
+The installment-sale contracts have been originated over the period between August 2007 and November 2017.
 As of the issuance date, all of the units have been fully constructed and delivered to the final buyers.

-At closing of this transaction, the six originators will transfer to the Issuer the securitized assets, i.e. the outstanding monetary receivables related to the purchase price of properties.
+At closing of this transaction, the three originators will transfer to the Issuer the securitized assets, i.e. the outstanding monetary receivables related to the purchase price of properties.
 In order to finance the purchase of the securitized assets, the Issuer, Sarwa Securitization Company (SSC), will issue three classes of notes with different maturities suited to the needs of various investors.
 The notes' aggregate amount equals the net present value of the portfolio (the NPV of the portfolio is calculated by using the notes' weighted average coupon rate as the discount rate) less the net present value of the transaction senior fees and expenses and over-collateralization.
-The notes will be paying a fixed coupon of 15.79%, 16.69% and 17.39% in order of seniority.
+The notes will be paying a fixed coupon of 13.85%, 14.75%, and 15.25% order of seniority.
 The coupons of all the tranches will be paid quarterly during the first 13 months and monthly thereafter.
-Class B and C notes will be callable starting from February 2018, following the repayment of Tranche A. Tranche A will follow a predetermined amortization structure, whereas Tranches B and C will follow a passthrough amortization structure.
-The liquidity risk will be mitigated by building up and maintaining a cash reserve account in the amount of 5.5% of the outstanding notes' balance.
-The liquidity reserve is sized to cover at all times 6 months of senior fees and coupon payments.
-Additional liquidity will be available through the credit support available to the transaction in the form of (i) over-collateralization of 1.5% net of expenses, (ii) a default reserve account (cash reserve or an irrevocable and unconditional bank guarantee) in the size of 11.28% of the notes' initial balance (EGP 45.6 million) to cover any shortfall in senior fees and expenses, coupon and/or principal redemption of the notes, as well as (iii) the subordination of class B and C notes to the more senior notes.
+Class B and C notes will be callable starting from May 2019, following the repayment of Tranche A. Tranche A will follow a predetermined amortization structure, whereas Tranches B and C will follow a passthrough amortization structure.
+The liquidity risk will be mitigated by building up and maintaining a cash reserve account in the amount of 5.66% of the outstanding notes' balance.
+The liquidity reserve is sized to cover at all times 4 months of senior fees and coupon payments.
+Additional liquidity will be available through the credit support available to the transaction in the form of (i) over-collateralization of 2.9% net of expenses, (ii) a default reserve account (cash reserve or an irrevocable and unconditional bank guarantee) in the size of 12.3% of the notes' initial balance (EGP 32.1 million) to cover any shortfall in senior fees and expenses, coupon and/or principal redemption of the notes, as well as (iii) the subordination of class B and C notes to the more senior notes.

-On the closing date, the six originators will entrust their pools of receivables to the Custodian.
+On the closing date, the three originators will entrust their pools of receivables to the Custodian.
 The combined portfolio is non-revolving (static) and amortizing.
 The receivables are backed by cheques, which will be endorsed in favour of the Issuer and transferred to the Custodian.
 The Custodian will be responsible for collecting the cheques from the clients and depositing the amounts immediately to the accounts of the Issuer, thus effectively mitigating the risk of commingling the transaction's funds with the Servicers' own funds.
 Furthermore, the Custodian will produce daily collection reports to be dispatched to the Servicers, showing any bounced cheques.
 Uncollected cheques will then be picked up by the respective Servicer after 5 business days from the due date, and any collected amounts by the Servicer will be deposited immediately (within a maximum of three days) to the account of the Issuer with the Custodian.